 We introduce a new mechanism that eliminates self-fulfilling runs on a Diamond Dybvig intermediary without requiring deposit insurance.
 During a run, a depositor can take unliquidated intermediary assets in exchange for closing their account.
 We show our mechanism would have been useful in the most recent banking crisis.
 We also show our mechanism improves upon suspension if policy makers have limited commitment, depositors repeatedly interact with the intermediary, and/or there is aggregate return risk.

-I develop an oligopolistic growth model in which a firm chooses how much to innovate, as well as the degree to which its innovation is directed toward its competitors’ goods through creative destruction.
-I find that a firm's size shapes the direction of its innovation: larger firms generate less growth relative to the rate at which they creatively destroy their competitors' goods.
-I demonstrate positive and normative implications of this mechanism.
-First, an increase in large firm innovation incentives can explain a substantial portion of the recent growth slowdown in the US.
-Second, it is optimal to tax large firm revenues because the direction of innovation is more significant than other size-related distortions.
-Third, a tax on large firm acquisitions of smaller competitors' goods can reduce welfare by encouraging large firms to innovate rather than acquire.
-Fourth, it is advantageous to be large.
+I study the implications of large firm innovation for aggregate growth.
+To do so, I develop an oligopolistic endogenous growth model in which firms choose how much to innovate, as well as the degree to which their innovation targets their competitors through creative destruction.
+Larger firms disproportionately innovate through creative destruction---relative to the smaller size of their competitors---in order to avoid cannibalization.
+As a result, in the calibrated model, an increase in large firm innovation incentives explains a substantial portion of the recent growth slowdown in the US.
+Moreover, a tax on large firm innovation improves welfare.
+Finally, a tax on large firm acquisitions of smaller competitors can reduce welfare by encouraging large firms to innovate rather than acquire.

 I propose a new theory to explain the recent rise in industry-level concentration and markups.
 I study a dynamic model of oligopolistic competition in which firms make a one-time, irreversible investment in intangible capital at entry.
 This effectively allows firms to commit to a higher level of production, which deters competitors and potential entrants.
 I take as given a change in technology that increases the importance of intangible capital in production.
 Large productive firms with high markups disproportionately increase investment and gain market share.
 In the calibrated model, a shift toward intangible capital in line with estimates of the recent rise in intangibles can explain more than half the increases in concentration and markups from 1997 to 2012.
 The model also quantitatively matches the observed increase in labor productivity and fall in the labor share in concentrating industries.
 Finally, I show that in the model, these changes result in an increase in welfare equivalent to a 0.72% permanent increase in consumption.
 High markups are inefficient in the model because they imply that large firms are underproducing.
 Intangible capital allows large firms to commit to a higher level of production, undoing part of this inefficiency.